DongDongJu/DPAS_FAST26/README.md

 - **Claim 3 (macro benchmark outputs)**: The macro benchmark produces, for each workload (A–F) and each mode (**CP/LHP/EHP/PAS/DPAS/INT**), the following metrics and stores them in collected files under `scripts/result_collection/`:
   - YCSB throughput (`ops`)
   - average CPU utilization (`cpu`)
-  - Note: we intentionally do **not** introduce additional derived metrics beyond what is reported in the paper.

 ### Evaluation road map